Reported by Rebecca Bermingham, Vancouver, BC

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Liver Cleanse Salad is a good fit for you.
+You'll learn your body type, and whether Liver Cleanse Salad is a good fit for your body type.
 Time to complete: approximately 1 minute.

 Aggravating these characteristics weakens your body and causes imbalance.